-Do you dream of exploring the amazing National Parks of America with your family?
+Do you dream of exploring some of the amazing National Parks of the United States with your family?

-In honor of the 100th anniversary of the United States National Parks system, Power of Moms Co-Director, Saren Eyre Loosli and her family along with four other families spent a full month last summer visiting the original 12 National Parks that were linked up by the old Park to Park Highway It was an epic 6000 mile adventure and you can click here for overall information on their trip.
+In honor of the 100th anniversary of the United States National Parks system, Power of Moms Co-Director, Saren Eyre Loosli and her family along with four other families spent a full month last summer visiting the original 12 National Parks that were linked up by the old Park to Park Highway.
+It was an epic 6000 mile adventure!

 At each of the 12 parks they visited, Saren worked with others in the group to document what they saw and did through writing, photographs and videos.
 Drawing from these materials and from ideas solicited from our Power of Moms audience of almost a million moms, Saren has compiled a guide that shares overall tips for making family trips to National Parks wonderful plus details on the best things for families to do at each of the parks visited.

-The draft of this exciting new “National Park Guide for Families” is now available!
-Information on some parks is complete but we’re still putting the finishing touches on the sections for some parks.
-Sign up now to get the current version right away and you’ll automatically be upgraded to the full version once it’s finished.
+This exciting new “National Park Guide for Families” is now available!
+Information on some the parks is complete but we’re still putting the finishing touches on a few parts of the guide.
+Sign up now and you’ll have lifetime access to the guide which we’ll be polishing and expanding.

 Thanks to the help of generous sponsors, we are able offer this guide FOR FREE for a limited time.
 So sign up right away!